jmahler/sprinklerpi/README.md

 to do one task and do it well.

-For example, when the web interface modifies a schedule, the scheduled daemon is notified and it updates its current schedules.
+For example, when the web interface modifies a schedule, the scheduled daemon, which is watching the schedule file, notices this change and updates its schedules.
 When an entry in a schedule becomes due the schedule daemon adds it to the queue.
-Since not all valves can be on at a time the must be queued.
+Since not all valves can be on at the same time the job must be queued.
 The queue daemon manages the queue and decides which valves to turn on so that no jobs are lost.
 Finally, the watering daemon watches the valve files and physically turns on valves.
 And all of these files can be viewed and edited from the command line which simplifies debugging.

     programs:  www   scheduled  queued   waterd
                  \     /   \     /  \     /  \
                   \   /     \   /    \   /    \
     files:       schedule   queue    valves  (device)

-In cases where the controller is on a private network or behind firewalls, daemons are included which will proxy the commands so that it can be accessed on a public network.
+In cases where the controller is on a private network or behind a firewall, daemons are included which will proxy the commands so that it can be accessed from a public network.
+In this case the daemons will run on the public server and just the client daemon will run on the private server.

                               firewall
                            public | private